guptask/voicecontrol/README.md

-    open chrome       - opens a new Google Chrome window open downloads    - opens the ~/Downloads directory using nautilus open search       - activates the gnome-do which is a gnome file/directory/package search assistant
+    open chrome       - opens a new Google Chrome window open downloads    - opens the ~/Downloads directory using nautilus local search      - activates gnome-do, which is a desktop search assistant for gnome.
+                        Note: I plan to make this search process voice controlled as well.
     lock screen       - locks the screen

+    search <search query in natural language>
-    go online         - activates Betty's web search mode which will allow you to ask questions in natural language e.g.
-                             What is the weather like in cincinnati?
+                      - activates Betty's web search mode which will allow you to ask questions in natural language e.g. search what is the weather in cincinnati OR search what is the date
-                                     OR
-                             What is the date?
-                        (this functionality is under construction)

 #### Future: